podnov/wire-cucumber/README.md

 Given that wire mock response content type is {string}
 Given that wire mock response header {string} is {string}
 Given that wire mock enters invocation state {string}

 Given that wire mock is finalized

 Then I want to verify interactions with the wire mock named {string}
 Then that wire mock should not have been invoked
-Then that wire mock should have been invoked {int} time(s) Then the request body should have been:
+Then that wire mock should have been invoked {int} time(s)

+Then the request body should have been:
 Then the request body should have been {string}
 Then the request body should have been empty
 Then the request body should have been these records:
-Then the request body of invocation index {int} should have been:
+Then the request at invocation index {int} should have had body:
-Then the request body of invocation index {int} should have been {string}
+Then the request at invocation index {int} should have had body {string}
-Then the request body of invocation index {int} should have been empty Then the request body of invocation index {int} should have been these records:
+Then the request at invocation index {int} should have had an empty body Then the request at invocation index {int} should have had body records:
-Then the request body of invocation state {string} should have been:
+Then the request at invocation state {string} should have had body:
-Then the request body of invocation state {string} should have been {string}
+Then the request at invocation state {string} should have had body {string}
-Then the request body of invocation state {string} should have been empty Then the request body of invocation state {string} should have been these records:
+Then the request at invocation state {string} should have had an empty body Then the request at invocation state {string} should have had body records:

+Then the request should have had header {string} absent Then the request should have had header {string} containing {string}
+Then the request should have had header {string} present Then the request at invocation index {int} should have had header {string} absent Then the request at invocation index {int} should have had header {string} containing {string}
-Then the request should have had header {string} {string}
+Then the request at invocation index {int} should have had header {string} present Then the request at invocation state {string} should have had header {string} absent Then the request at invocation state {string} should have had header {string} containing {string}
+Then the request at invocation state {string} should have had header {string} present

 Then the request url should have been {string}
-Then the request url of invocation index {int} should have been {string}
+Then the request at invocation index {int} should have had url {string}
-Then the request url of invocation state {string} should have been {string}
+Then the request at invocation state {string} should have had url {string}

 Then the interactions with that wire mock are verified
 ```